Let’s start by being honest.

 There’s a view held by many lawyers, in all fields of law, that clients have selective memory.
 They tell attorneys only what they want them to know.

-As a deportation defense and immigration appeals lawyer, I do not believe this trait is universally true.
+Having practiced immigration law nearly three decades, I do not believe this trait is universally true.

 Nonetheless, it is sometimes accurate.